UniversalDependencies/UD_English-GUM/README.md

     * topic-solutionhood (SN/NS) - S steers the discourse topic by posing a problem, to which N presents a solution
   * Same-unit (NN) - connects parts of a discontinuous discourse unit (this is not a discourse relation)

-Relation signals fall into major classes with several subtypes each and include:
+Relation signals fall into nine major classes, most with several subtypes each, and include:

   * dm: discourse markers of primary relations ('but', 'additionally', 'on the other hand'...)
   * orphan (orp): discourse markers of secondary relations